ahelsley/calloutjs/README.md

 	refer to each object from the collection as it is populating an instance.
-This name is visible in the context of sub-templates so they can easily refer to parent-model values without resorting to lots of dots.
-These names are silently shadowed by names of the current object being used to populate a template instance if there is a conflicting name in use.
+This name is visible in the context of sub-templates so they can easily refer to parent-model values without resorting to lots of dots.  *WARNING*: These names are silently shadowed by names of the current object being used to populate a template instance if there is a conflicting name in use.